dotnet/dotnet-docker/samples/build-for-a-platform.md

 FROM mcr.microsoft.com/dotnet/aspnet:6.0-alpine
 ```

-The [Dockerfile](aspnetapp/Dockerfile) example demonstrates this case, using the following `docker build` invocation.
+The [Dockerfile](aspnetapp/Dockerfile) example demonstrates this case, and can be built with the following pattern.

 ```bash
 docker build -t app .